Milan1237/React_Practice_Session/19_MegaBlogProject2/README.md

 4. getCurrentUser() this function returns the currently logged in user in the present device.
 If no user is present then it returns null

+**Post related Service :**

+We have created database function related to Post or delete a post.

+createPost() : takes a object which has {UserId , Content , FeaturedImage , Title ,Status , Slug} these things as parameter.

+updatePost() : takes a object which has  {Content , FeaturedImage , Title ,Status , Slug} this as a parameter and returns updated the post.

+deletePost(): function takes only the id or slug of the post

+getPost(): getPost function is used a get a particulor post.
+It only takes the slug of the post.

+getPosts(): getPosts returns all the files created by all the  user. it doesn't take any parameter.

+uploadFile(): uploadFile takes the file as parameter and returns the file after upload.

+deleteFile(): deleteFile takes the fileId as parameter.
+It returns true if the deletion of the file got succeed.

+getFilePreview(): getFilePreview takes the fileId as parameter and returns the file;